-- Be a preferred ship owning and lease finance company in the Jones Act market - Generate stable cash flow from long term bareboat charters - Have a modern, safe and operationally friendly fleet - Explore and invest in value creating opportunities for our shareholders - Ensure an optimal use of capital stakeholders into its value creation.
-The board of directors evaluates these objectives, strategies and risk profiles at least yearly.
-These objectives, goals, strategies and risk profiles are presented in more detail on page 10 of this report and in the Board of Director's report.
+- Be a preferred ship owning and lease finance company in the Jones Act market - Generate stable cash flow from long term bareboat charters - Have a modern, safe and operationally friendly fleet - Explore and invest in value creating opportunities for our shareholders - Ensure an optimal use of capital into its value creation.
+The Board evaluates these objectives, strategies and risk profiles at least yearly.
+These objectives, goals, strategies and risk profiles are presented in more detail on page 10 of this report and in the Board's report.
+The Norwegian Accounting Act section 3-3c stipulates that companies must report on what they do to integrate corporate social responsibility into their activities and this is presented in more detail on page 16 in the Board of Director's report.

-The board of directors defines clear objectives, strategies and risk profiles for the Company's business activities such that the Company creates value for shareholders.
-The company has guidelines for how it integrates considerations related to its
+The Board defines clear objectives, strategies and risk profiles for the Company's business activities such that the Company creates value for shareholders.
+The company has guidelines for how it integrates considerations related to its stakeholders